Helios: Peloponnese

-In Argolis, an altar was dedicated to Helios near Mycenae, and another in Troezen, where he was worshipped as the God of Freedom, seeing how the Troezenians had escaped slavery at the hands of Xerxes I. Over at Hermione stood a temple of his.Pausanias, Description of Greece 2.34.10 He appears to have also been venerated in Epidaurus.
+In Argolis, an altar was dedicated to Helios near Mycenae, and another in Troezen, where he was worshipped as the God of Freedom, seeing how the Troezenians had escaped slavery at the hands of Xerxes I. Over at Hermione stood a temple of his.
+He appears to have also been venerated in Epidaurus.

 In Arcadia, he had a cult in Megalopolis as the Saviour, and an altar near Mantineia.